Tsirona

 View Original

-Choose Your Carbs Wisely
+Choose Your Carbs Wisel

 Carbs are not the enemy.
 Say it with me, “It's the type and amount of carb you eat that makes it good or bad.”
 What does that mean?